Blog

 There are 4 classes of art you can choose between:

-Blue chip art—like blue chip stocks, these artworks come from established artists who are always sought after and are thus very reliable as investments.
+• Blue chip art—like blue chip stocks, these artworks come from established artists who are always sought after and are thus very reliable as investments.
 This includes great artists like Dali, Frida Kalo, and Warhol among many others.
+(Check out our post about how to invest in blue chip art)

 Investing on Masterworks

-Masterworks analyzes and buys art, stores it, and then offers shares to its users of each piece.
+Masterworks analyzes and coordinates the purchase of the art, stores it, and then offers shares of an artwork.

 After a holding period, Masterworks will sell the piece and distribute any profits to the owners.

-After Masterworks buys an art piece, they sell shares (usually around $20) for 90 days.
-After buying in, users can wait until the artwork is sold by Masterworks to collect their earnings or they can sell their shares to other users via a secondary market.
-The secondary market is only available to U.S.-based clients with a U.S. bank account.
+After an art piece is purchased, Masterworks offers shares at $20 each, with shares adding up to the size of the artwork offering.
+This way, investors can allocate a set amount to any offering, and distribute their art investment across multiple offerings.
+When done investing in shares of an offering, users can wait until it is sold by Masterworks to collect their earnings or they can sell their shares to other users via an unaffiliated secondary market.
+Currently, the secondary market is only available to U.S.-based clients with a U.S. bank account

 Masterworks Investing Platform